benrr101/node-taglib-sharp/docs/classes/_src_id3v2_frames_urllinkframe_.urllinkframe.md

 by a string termination, all the following information should be ignored and not be displayed.
 The following table contains the types and descriptions as found in the ID3 2.4.0 native frames specification.
-* WCOM - The 'Commercial Information' frame is a URL prointing at a webpage with information such as where the album can be bought.
+* WCOM - The 'Commercial Information' frame is a URL pointing at a webpage with information such as where the album can be bought.
 There may be more than one WCOM frame per tag, but not with the same content.
 * WCOP - The 'Copyright/Legal information' frame is a URL pointing at a webpage where the terms